wp-plugins/gravity-forms-icontact/readme.txt

 Contributors: katzwebdesign
 Donate link:https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=zackkatz%40gmail%2ecom&item_name=Gravity%20Forms%20iContact&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8

-Integrate the remarkable <a href="http://www.gravityforms.com/?r=icontactreadme" rel="nofollow">Gravity Forms</a> plugin with iContact.
+Integrate the remarkable Gravity Forms plugin with iContact.

 == Description ==

-> This plugin requires the amazing <a href="http://www.gravityforms.com/?r=icontactreadme" rel="nofollow">Gravity Forms plugin</a>. <strong>Don't use Gravity Forms? <a href="http://www.gravityforms.com/?r=icontactreadme" rel="nofollow">Get the plugin</a></strong>, then start using this great plugin!

-### The best way to integrate Gravity Forms with iContact
+### The best way to integrate with iContact

 Integrate your Gravity Forms forms so that when users submit a form entry, the entries get added to iContact.
 Link any field type with iContact, including custom fields.

-The plugin uses the iContact API for tight integration.

-####Learn about email marketing with <a href="http://www.icontact.com" rel="nofollow">iContact</a>:
+####Learn about email marketing with iContact:

 <strong>MessageBuilder&trade;</strong><br />
 Create beautiful messages in minutes with <strong>iContact's drag-and-drop message creation tool</strong>.
 Simply pick a template from iContact's well-stocked template library, and make it your own by adding your brand colors, images, links, and text.